 Stuff I do

-My work integrates the family history and genealogy of people of color, cultural and class based differences.
-I’ve served as Past President, President, Vice President, and Board Member of the California Genealogical Society, whose volunteers continue to push the boundaries of the organization since its founding nearly 120 years ago.
+I’ve served on the DEI Committee for the NGS, and as Past President, President, Vice President, and Board Member of the California Genealogical Society, & its volunteers continue to push the boundaries of the organization since its founding nearly 120 years ago.
 I’m also founder and co-moderator of Sociedad Ancestros Mocanos on Yahoo!
-Groups since June 2005, and yes, we’re on Facebook too.
+Groups since June 2005, and yes, we’re more on Facebook these days.
 I’m a graduate of ProGen 16, ProGen Law (beta) and now have over 2 decades of genealogical experience.
 Let’s talk if you’re interested in exploring your family history.

 I was a proud panelist & curator on Black ProGen LIVE, hosted by Nicka Smith & True A. Lewis.